MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/win32-xal.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, authentication, sign-in ms.localizationpriority: medium
 ---

-# XAL on Win32
+# Setting up Visual Studio for XAL login on Win32

-Once you have acquired the source code package for XAL, by following the instructions in the [XAL conceptual article](xal.md), this article will help you set up a Visual Studio development environment.
+Before setting up Visual Studio for configuring XAL sign-in that works on Win32, you must get the source code package for XAL per [Xbox Live Authentication Library (XAL) overview](xal-overview.md).

 ## Requirements

 You will need to use Visual Studio 2017 or later in order to use the XAL APIs.
 Your Visual Studio instance will require the following components to use XAL properly.

 - Workloads
     - .NET desktop development